-Platelet-rich plasma (PRP) treatments draw on your body’s own healing capacities by using your cells, called platelets, to regenerate and rejuvenate your skin and hair follicles.
+Platelet rich plasma (PRP) therapy draws on your body’s own healing capacities by using your cells, called platelets, to regenerate and rejuvenate your skin and hair follicles.
 Packed full of growth factors, PRP is fast becoming one of our most popular rejuvenation tools.

 PRP injections can reduce the appearance of acne scarring, and plump areas of the face that have lost volume over time with the normal ageing process.
 In addition, it helps to refresh skin tone, help improve fine wrinkles and lines and improve skin texture and firmness.

 PRP hair treatments for hair loss targets and stimulates under-developed and under-active hair follicles to encourage hair growth, proving itself in some circumstances to be an effective hair-growth treatment.

 A ENRICH Clinic we primarily use PRP Treatments for hair loss and acne scarring.

 Platelet rich plasma (PRP) therapy in our Melbourne clinic – the injections

 We also use a state-of-the-art multi-pronged injector, which means shorter treatment times, less downtime and less bruising.
 It’s fast and far more comfortable than other injectors.
 We use anaesthetic where required so you feel comfortable the entire time.
 Our multi-pronged injector also creates a better patient experience by doing multiple injections in less time.

 Each session takes one or two hours, depending on what area is being treated.